HTGenomeAnalysisUnit/csq_selector/README.md

 nimble build
 ```

-If you have singularity installed, you can compile a static build using the `nim_compile.sh` script
+If you have singularity installed, you can compile a static sel-contained build using the `nim_compile.sh` script

 ## Usage